sapatevaibhav/weather/README.md

 The following options are provided:

 - View current weather
-- View weather by hour
-- View the weather for the week
 - View detailed weather data
 - Data caching
 - Choose the city yourself